Robert Lee Walden: Early life

 Robert Lee Walden was born on November 15, 1966, in Chicago, Illinois, the second of four children.
 His childhood was somewhat troubled, as his father was an alcoholic who frequently changed jobs and belittled him and his siblings during his drunken stupors.
 Walden claimed that at some point in his youth he was also sexually abused, but this has never been conclusively verified.
 However, aside from these issues, the Waldens were considered a respectable family, with the parents encouraging Robert to do well in school, and in particular, sports.
 Walden claimed that while he was in college, he was on the student council, studied German and was supposedly offered a baseball scholarship, but had to turn it down due to a knee injury.

 After graduating college, Walden joined the United States Air Force in 1985, where he was noted for his heavy drinking, and the following year, he was discharged for writing bad checks.
 Soon after, Walden moved to Tucson, Arizona, where he met 16-year-old single mother Catherine "Cathy" Mills, who eventually married him against her mother's wishes.
 Not long after, he began to physically and verbally abuse his wife, even beating her while she was pregnant with their first child.
-Reportedly, Walden forced her to engage in sexual acts against her will, which made her feel humiliated.
+Reportedly, Walden forced her to engage in sexual acts against her will, which would then be a case of marital rape.